codeformilwaukee/breakout-groups/.github/ISSUE_TEMPLATE/issue_template.md

 ### Code For Milwaukee slack channel
 The [CfM Slack](https://mke-slack.herokuapp.com/) is a great place to coordinate between hack nights.
 We encourage you to set one up and share it here!

+### As you start your group (whether learning or working) consider the scoping questions in [this document](https://docs.google.com/document/d/1pTKMzBZaWfMA0WLgiB3mvwlt3fbogBoibm1BnFNoVw0/edit?usp=sharing)